V1EngineeringInc/V1EngineeringInc-Docs/docs/software/index.md

 ## First Use

+If you bought a system from me the firmware is pre-loaded and **you do not need to make any changes.**

+## (optional) Installing your own firmware

+[Marlin](../electronics/marlin-firmware.md) is the firmware currently used and it is pre-flashed on the control board included in the kit ([download the pre-configured files here](../electronics/marlin-firmware)).
+If you are building your own feel free to use any board/firmware you want.

 Install the [Arduino](https://www.arduino.cc/en/Main/Software) software and its drivers before you plug in your control board.
 You might need its included drivers, so it is best to let them install.

 **MAC User?** -IT should work as is but here is some [info](https://www.v1engineering.com/forum/topic/cannot-connect-to-rampsarduino-maclinuxwindows/#post-11485) if you find you are having issues you might need to change the firmware baud rate and perhaps a different driver.

-## Firmware

-If you bought a system from me the firmware is pre-loaded and you do not need to make any changes.
-[Marlin](../electronics/marlin-firmware.md) is the firmware currently used and it is pre-flashed on the control board included in the kit ([download the pre-configured files here](../electronics/marlin-firmware)).
-If you are building your own feel free to use any board/firmware you want.

 ## Testing

-**Never plug or unplug anything into the control board while there is any power, usb or power plug!**
+**Never plug or unplug anything into the control board while there is any power (usb or power plug!)**

-It is best to start with [Repetier-Host](http://www.repetier.com/) It is an easy program to use (do not use repetier server), just in case here is a [basic set up](../software/repetier-host.md).
+It is best to start with [Repetier-Host](http://www.repetier.com/) It is an easy program to use.
+Note, the installer will also install repetier-server by default, so uncheck that option before installing.

+Do not install repetier server, but just in case here is a [basic set up](../software/repetier-host.md).

 Move your gantry to the center of your build space and make sure the z axis is roughly centered in its travel.
 You never know which way it’s going to go!